 We receive a small commission if you click on the ads (selected by Google), or if you link to a product recommended by us.

 Your land lines, and particularly your cell phones, have to specifically be authorized to place international calls.
-I recommend that permission be turned on for all phones - even if you don't make money-saving arrangements, this will allow you to place a call in an emergency.
+I recommend that permission be turned on for all phones - even if you don't plan to use it.
+This will allow you to place a call in an emergency.

-If you have a GSM phone (Global System for Mobile), probably - that is the system used by 80% of the cell phones in the world.
+If you have a GSM phone (Global System for Mobile), probably - that is the system used by most of the cell phones in the world.
 That system is available in the United States, and also used in Europe and other countries.
 BUT the frequency bands used in Europe, Africa, and Asia are the 900 and 1800 MHz bands.
 The bands used in North America, the Caribbean, and Latin America are 850 MHz and 1900 MHz.
 The cheap European phones are dual band, with the two European bands, the cheap American phones are also dual band, but the other two bands.
 Better phones (most smart phones) are Quad band, sometimes called World Phones, and work in most countries.
-Some additional bands are used for the highest data speeds.

 Japan (and South Korea) do not have a GSM network, but support CDMA and other technologies.
-I have used my cell phone in Japan long before I had a smart phone, but I also know that many older phones do not work in Japan.
+Most smart phones work in Japan, but older cell phones may not.

 A neat bonus with GSM phones...
-112 is the most widely used emergency phone number, but there are other emergency numbers in different countries, so most GSM phones allow you to dial 112 and it will connect you to whatever emergency number is used where you are located.
-Some phones also recognize 911 as a universal emergency number, and automatically make the translation to the local emergency number.
+911 is the emergency number in the United States, but 112 is the most widely used emergency phone number, and others.
+Most GSM phones allow you to dial 911 or 112 or one of the other local emergency numbers, and it will connect you to whatever emergency number is used where you are located.

 Is your cell phone locked?
 In early days, the network provider subsidized the cost of your phone, but required a long term (2 years or more) contract to recover their costs, and locked the phone so it could only be used on their network.
 Now they offer a separate time payment plan for your phone, added to the monthly service charge, but the tradition of "locking" your phone to a single vendor continues.
 After a couple years you can request that your phone be unlocked...
 I have gone through the tedious process of unlocking my old AT&T iPhone - the tests say it is unlocked but when we try to use other carriers abroad, it still is locked.